- Is smoking tobacco really addictive?

 What about more exotic forms of smoking tobacco, such as clove cigarettes, bidis, and hookahs?

-Clove cigarettes, also called kreteks, are imported mainly from Indonesia.
+Clove cigarettes, also called kreteks (kree-teks), originated in Indonesia and other Southeast Asian countries.
 They contain 60% to 70% tobacco and 30% to 40% ground cloves, clove oil, and other additives.
 The chemicals in cloves have been linked to asthma and other lung diseases.

 Users often have the mistaken notion that smoking clove cigarettes is safer than smoking regular cigarettes.
 But this is a tobacco product with the same health risks as cigarettes.
 In fact, clove cigarettes have been shown to deliver more nicotine, carbon monoxide, and tar than regular cigarettes.

 Bidis seem to have all of the same health risks of regular cigarettes, if not more.
-Bidi smokers have much higher risks of heart attacks, chronic bronchitis, and some cancers than non-smokers.
+Bidi smokers have much higher risks of heart attacks, emphysema, chronic bronchitis, and cancer than non-smokers.

 Hookah (water pipes)

-Hookah (or narghile) smoking started in the Middle East.
-Users burn flavored tobacco (called shisha) in a water pipe and inhale the smoke through a long hose.
+Hookah (or narghile, pronounced nar-guh-lee) smoking started in the India and the Middle East.
+Users burn flavored tobacco (called shisha [she-shuh]) in a water pipe and inhale the smoke through a long hose.
 It has become popular among young people.

 Hookah smoking is usually a social event in which smokers talk as they pass the pipe around.
 It’s thought of as a safer alternative to cigarettes because the percentage of tobacco in the product smoked is low and people think the water filters out the toxins.
 This is false.
 The water does not filter out many of the toxins.
 In fact, hookah smoke contains more toxins such as nicotine, carbon monoxide, tar, heavy metals, and other hazardous substances, than cigarette smoke.
 And users breathe in secondhand smoke, as well as toxins released from the heat sources used to burn hookah tobacco.
 It has been suggested that in a typical 1-hour hookah smoking session, users may breathe in 100 to 200 times the amount of smoke, 9 times the amount of carbon dioxide, and nearly twice the amount of nicotine they would get from one cigarette.